Skip to table of contents

 Students have the right to challenge and request amendment of the contents of records that they believe are inaccurate, misleading or in violation of their privacy rights.

 1. A student must ask the appropriate University official of the University of Oklahoma to amend a record.
-In so doing, the student should identify the part of the record to be amended and specify why the student believes it is inaccurate, misleading, or in violation of his or her privacy rights.
+In so doing, the student should identify the part of the record to be amended and specify why the student believes it is inaccurate, misleading, or in violation of the student's privacy rights.

 2. Within a reasonable period of time, the University will either comply with the request or not comply.
-If it decides not to comply, the University will notify the student of the decision and advise the student of his or her right to a hearing to challenge the information believed to be inaccurate, misleading, or in violation of the student's privacy rights.
+If the decision is to not comply, the University will notify the student of the decision and advise the student of their right to a hearing to challenge the information believed to be inaccurate, misleading, or in violation of the student's privacy rights.

 3. Upon request, the University will arrange for a hearing and notify the student reasonably in advance of the date, place, and time of the hearing.

-4. The hearing will be conducted by the Vice Provost for Academic Affairs and Faculty Development.
+4. The hearing will be conducted by the Registrar or Vice Provost for Academic Affairs and Faculty Development.
 The student shall be afforded a full and fair opportunity to present evidence relevant to the issues raised in the original request to amend the student's education records.
-The student may be assisted by one or more individuals, including an attorney retained at his or her expense.
+The student may be assisted by one or more individuals, including an attorney retained at the student's expense.
 The University may be represented by University Legal Counsel.

 5. The University will prepare a written decision based solely on the evidence presented at the hearing.
-The decision will include a summary of the evidence presented and the reasons for the decision and shall be delivered to all parties concerned who have a legitimate education interest.
+The decision will include a summary of the evidence presented and the reasons for the decision.

 (a) If the University decides that the information in the student’s record is inaccurate, misleading, or in violation of the student’s right of privacy, it will amend the record and notify the student, in writing, that the record has been amended.